 Barney is also considered wrong in this case.
 However the finale basically shows that Barney, after destroying GNB, has followed Robin for her job.
 The only thing he has that's his is his blog and he is essentially putting his life on hold, whatever that life may be, and become little more than Robin's luggage.
 Robin's propensity for taking any news story that was offered and trotting the globe reporting on said story, while Barney has little else to do but wait for her to finish is shown to have a major strain on their relationship.
 Barney feels his identity as anything other than Mister Robin Scherbatsky is slipping away so to him, honestly the boner joke mattered.

-When the Facebook page of the show put a picture of Cristin Milioti as the Mother, showing clearly her face & making it very clear who the character was, right after the Season 8 finale, a lot of people who hadn't watched the episode yet called CBS on the blatant spoiler, especially the audience from outside the US.
+When the Facebook page of the show put a picture of Cristin Milioti as the Mother, showing clearly her face and making it very clear who the character was, right after the Season 8 finale, a lot of people who hadn't watched the episode yet called CBS on the blatant spoiler, especially the audience from outside the US.
 Understandably, they weren't happy.

 Good lord, the series' ending.
 Minutes before the finale was officially over, Internet forums were already flooded with angry fans who felt that the weak and glossed-overreveal that the mother had been dead for six years by the time Ted was telling the story and Ted's subsequent play to get back together with Robin made the entire series a massive case of Shoot the Shaggy Dog, since the Book Ends ending rendered every relationship Ted had throughout the course of the series, including the mother herself, as well as Robin and Barney's relationship totally pointless.
 Still more fans were extremely pissed that the mother, who had spent an entire season undergoing some remarkably deep Character Development, ended up as little more than a tragic victim of the writers' own Ted/Robin shipping.